Additive model

 In statistics, an additive model (AM) is a nonparametric regression method.
 It was suggested by Jerome H. Friedman and Werner Stuetzle (1981) and is an essential part of the ACE algorithm.
 The AM uses a one-dimensional smoother to build a restricted class of nonparametric regression models.
-Because of this, it is less affected by the curse of dimensionality than e.g. a p-dimensional smoother.
+Because of this, it is less affected by the curse of dimensionality than a p-dimensional smoother.
 Furthermore, the AM is more flexible than a standard linear model, while being more interpretable than a general regression surface at the cost of approximation errors.
-Problems with AM, like many other machine learning methods, include model selection, overfitting, and multicollinearity.
+Problems with AM, like many other machine-learning methods, include model selection, overfitting, and multicollinearity.